reab5555/Stock-Risk-Clustering/README.md

 The script generates a scatter plot showing the clustered stocks based on their beta and R-squared values.
 Each cluster is represented by a different color, and the size of each point indicates the latest close price of the stock.
 The plot also includes red lines at beta = 0 and beta = 1 for reference.

 The number of valid stocks used in the analysis is displayed in the plot and printed in the console output.

-Feel free to explore and modify the script to suit your specific requirements.